-Imagine the Power of the Popular Vote for Presidential Elections
+Imagine the Power of the National Popular Vote for Presidential Elections

-In the United States, the office of the President is the only one determined by the electoral college: a system by which “electors” in each state, chosen by candidates’ political parties represent the votes cast for President in that state.
+In the United States, the office of the President is determined by the electoral college, a system by which “electors” in each state, chosen by candidates’ political parties, represent the votes cast for President in that state.
 Candidates receiving a national total of 270 or more electoral college votes can win the election, even if they don’t win the popular vote.